Do you think you have what it takes to play Division 1 College Basketball?

 This sort of ties into number one, but this has to do specifically with the amount of work required at the Division 1 level.
 It’s like having a full-time job.

 In the off-season, players might have class, individual/small group workouts, weights, conditioning, and pick up all in one day!
-Trust me, those days are awful!
+Trust me, those days are tough!

 Add onto that, point number one about the ultra-high intensity required every practice or workout or game, and this makes the workload even more difficult.
 In fact, every year, there are freshman who don’t even make it through the fall preseason because the work required is so much and too intense.